RalphAS/Pseudospectra.jl/README.md

 also provided.

 ## Mathematical background
-The spectrum of a matrix is the set of its eigenvalues.
-Roughly, a pseudospectrum is the set of complex numbers "close" to the spectrum in some practical sense.
+Whereas the spectrum of a matrix is the set of its eigenvalues, a pseudospectrum is the set of complex numbers "close" to the spectrum in some practical sense.

 More precisely, the ϵ-pseudospectrum of a matrix `A`, `σ_ϵ(A)`, is the set of